 The powerful 82-volt engine of the Snapper XD 82V Max Step Sense Lawn Mower comes at a premium price, but allows the mower to move through thick grass growth without slowing or stopping.
 Once cut, the mower can mulch, bag, or side-discharge the grass according to user needs or preferences.

 The 72-lb self-propelled lawn mower has 8-inch front wheels and 10-inch rear wheels to move across bumpy ground without issue.
 It uses a squeeze bar and pace-keeping technology to automatically move forward at a pace that matches its user.
 The mower purchase includes two batteries and a rapid charger.
-Though the warranty is difficult to locate without purchasing the mower, it is included in the Operator’s Manual that accompanies the mower.

 5. QUIETEST PICK: Greenworks 21-Inch 40V Self-Propelled Cordless Lawn Mower

 The Greenworks 21-Inch, 40V Self-Propelled Lawn Mower uses a battery-powered engine to cut a lawn in near silence.
 One active battery sits in the live battery port and a second battery can ride along in the storage port for quick switching when the first battery runs out.
-The 67-lb self-propelled mower is covered by Greenworks’ warranty so buyers know they are getting a quality product.

 The user controls this mower with a squeeze bar and can choose to mulch, bag, or side-discharge cut grass for optimal versatility.
 The 8-inch front wheels and 10-inch rear wheels make it easier to run the self-propelled lawn mower over bumpy or uneven ground and to avoid struggling to keep the blade from hitting the ground.